Day-by-Day / December 3, 1805

 Food for the sick

-Tongue Point, Astoria, OR Spirits lift when the morning proves fair and fresh elk meat arrives.
-Clark recovers with wapato and elk soup.
-Elsewhere, Lewis continues looking for a winter camp.
+At their Tongue Point bivouac, spirits lift when the morning proves fair and fresh elk meat arrives.
+Clark and several enlisted men find healing in the wapato and marrow.
+Down the river, Lewis continues looking for a winter site.

 Reviving Spirits